FiLl0s0FeAr/QuizJapaneseFiLL/README.md

 Used the Google Spreadsheet (https://docs.google.com/spreadsheets/d/1Iqi4LtSW_T7mOxtwQsFTg5oPxb3Jieqf0wH0J_1eBzs/edit?gid=1005671112#gid=1005671112) to create the quiz files

 ## Notes:
 Currently created only n5-n4 quiz.
 The quiz files were generated via the python scripts.

 ## TO DO:
 1. Fix the lessons number.
 It should depends on the existing quiz files
 2. Update the quiz files according to the Google Spreadsheet for n5-n4
+3. Update the Info Panel to Notes.
+Add possibility to edit it in real time and save changes
-3. Update the Google Spreadsheet for n5
+4. Update the Google Spreadsheet for n5
-4. Add Kanji learning (some lesson or handbook)
+5. Add Kanji learning (some dictionary or handbook)

 # Getting Started with Create React App